Skip to main content

 Default Sanctions

-For example, if a player is issued a red card for an act of violence, he may be immediately (by default) suspended for 3 matches and also fined for 200 $.
-This feature gives the Superuser full transparency of the pre-defined default sanctions and allows full editing capability.
+For example, if a player is issued a red card for an act of violence, they may be immediately (by default) suspended for 3 matches and also fined 200€.
+This feature gives the Superuser complete transparency into the predefined default sanctions and full editing capability.

 Add a New Default Sanction

-Here is an explaination of all fields:
+Here is an explanation of all fields:

-ID - automatically generated
+• ID - automatically generated

-Competition Type (optional) - select a competition type from the drop-down, or leave it empty if this should be a general/tenant-level Default Sanction
+• Competition Type (optional) - select a competition type from the drop-down, or leave it empty if this should be a general/tenant-level Default Sanction

-Reason (optional) - select a Reason from the drop-down.
-If a reason is selected, the default sanction relates only to the match event with that reason, e.g. Red Card for reason=Violent Conduct.
+• Reason (optional) - select a Reason from the drop-down.
+If a reason is selected, the default sanction relates only to the match event with that reason, e.g., Red Card for reason=Violent Conduct.

-Max Matches (optional)- this field presents a maximum number of matches in competition for which accumulated cards will trigger a sanction → see more in the following paragraph
+• Max Matches (optional)- this field presents a maximum number of matches in competition for which accumulated cards will trigger a sanction → see more in the following paragraph

-Suspension scope - the suspension scope refers to the scope of the match(es) where the player or team official will be suspended.
+• Suspension scope - the suspension scope refers to the scope of the match(es) where the player or team official will be suspended.

 Competition Type

-You can define a set of default sanctions specific to any Competition Type, in addition to general default sanctions specified at Tenant level (Competition Type=Null).
-E.g. you may have special rules for certain professional-level competitions with stricter sanctions and higher fines, while all other competitions can have a milder generic set of rules.
+You can define a set of default sanctions specific to any Competition Type, in addition to general default sanctions specified at the Tenant level (Competition Type=Null).
+E.g., you may have special rules for certain professional-level competitions with stricter sanctions and higher fines, while all other competitions can have a milder generic set of rules.

-If NO active Default Sanction exists for that Event Type and that Competition Type, then system logic looks for general rules for that Event Type at the COMET Tenant level (Competition Type=Null) and applies those if found.
+• If NO active Default Sanction exists for that Event Type and that Competition Type, then system logic looks for general rules for that Event Type at the COMET Tenant level (Competition Type=Null) and applies those if found.

 Reason

-If NO active Default Sanction exists for that reason, then system logic looks for Default Sanctions with Reason=Null, and applies those if found.
+• If NO active Default Sanction exists for that reason, then system logic looks for Default Sanctions with Reason=Null, and applies those if found.

 After resolving whether to use:

-competition type-specific or generic (Competition Type=null) configuration,
+• competition type-specific or generic (Competition Type=null) configuration,

-reason-specific or generic (Reason=null) configuration
+• reason-specific or generic (Reason=null) configuration

-the system will now consider the order of the match event for that player or team official in that Competition (including all sibling competitions).
+The system will now consider the order of the match event for that player or team official in that Competition (including all sibling competitions).

 Order